Bringing 'Bre' to the breakers

 The aim is to inspire indigenous children through activities that encourage education, hope, confidence and self-esteem.
 Participants are selected by Brewarrina district elders as a reward for good school attendance and conduct in the community.

-This year, an $8,000 grant from FRRR’s ‘Tackling Tough Times Together’ program covered the costs of bus hire and a driver, enabling the 40 indigenous children and their carers to make the 800 km journey to Sydney for the three-day camp.
+In 2016, an $8,000 grant from FRRR’s ‘Tackling Tough Times Together’ program covered the costs of bus hire and a driver, enabling the 40 indigenous children and their carers to make the 800 km journey to Sydney for the three-day camp.
 Six of these children had never seen the ocean before their visit to Narrabeen in January.

 During their time at the beach, the group took part in numerous activities, including rock climbing, archery, tae kwon do, karaoke, a circus workshop, disco and trivia night.
 Of course, there was plenty of time spent at the beach and in the surf with nippers, club members and other locals.